-As both a board certified dermatologist and dermatopathologist, Dr. Goldenberg has a special interest and expertise in skin cancer diagnosis and treatment.
-Early detection and treatment of skin cancer has been one of the most significant advances in dermatologic surgery in the past decade.
+Early detection and treatment of skin cancer have been one of the most significant advances in dermatologic surgery in the past decade.
 An average skin cancer patient has a “spot” that is changing.
 Sometimes it is “a bump that won’t heal”, “a mole that changed color” or “a sore that is bleeding”.
 Other times it is a mole that is growing, bleeding, or itching.
-Dr. Goldenberg is an expert in early diagnosis and treatment of skin cancer.
-As a Board Certified Dermatopathologist, Dr. Goldenberg is able to visualize what lesions would look like under the microscope for a deep understanding of each lesion he examines.
+Doctors Gary and Kristina Goldenberg are board-certified dermatologists and experts in early diagnosis and treatment of skin cancer.
+Dr. Gary Goldenberg is also a recognized dermatopathologist and is able to visualize what lesions would look like under the microscope, giving him a deep understanding of each lesion he examines.

-Common skin cancers include basal cell carcinoma, squamous cell carcinoma and melanoma.
+Common skin cancers include basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Of all types of skin cancer, basal cell carcinoma is the most common.
 Fortunately, they tend to grow slowly and remain localized.
 They frequently appear on sun-exposed parts of the body.
-Common appearances of a basal cell include a fleshy bump with a pearly surface, a scar-like lesion or a bump that bleeds.
+Common appearances of a basal cell include a fleshy bump with a pearly surface, a scar-like lesion, or a bump that bleeds.
 A more severe but less frequent type of skin cancer is known as squamous cell carcinoma.
-It frequently appears as a scaly, red patch or nodule that grows.
-Common locations include the nose, ears, hands and scalp (especially in men that have lost their hair).
-Early diagnosis and treatment is a key to preventing any skin cancer from growing into melanoma, which is a potentially fatal disease.
+It frequently appears as a scaly, red patch, or nodule that grows.
+Common locations include the nose, ears, hands, and scalp (especially in men that have lost their hair).
+Early diagnosis and treatment are key to preventing any skin cancer from growing into melanoma, which is a potentially fatal disease.

 Basal Cell Carcinoma